- Production Guides

 If you are considering piggery expansions or additional reuse or rotational areas in the near future, consider submitting a application that shows the staged approach to council in the one application as this then can avoid the requirement for resubmitting an additional planning application in the future.

-The National Environmental Guidelines for Piggeries (NEGP) has a Planning Principles Checklist that can assist in identifying the supporting information often required by responsible authorizes such as local council and EPA’s.
+Both the National Environmental Guidelines for Indoor Piggeries (NEGIP) and the National Environmental Guidelines for Rotational Outdoor Piggeries (NEGROP) have a Planning Principles Checklist that can assist in identifying the supporting information often required by responsible authorities such as local council and EPA.

 APL has an Environmental Management Plan (EMP) template that can be used for applications.
 Please contact APL for a copy.